 Salt Lake City allows service providers to utilize their funds according to governing regulations of the grants.
 CDBG and HOME funds can be used city wide.
-Salt Lake City did not receive any LMA applications this year, which are limited to CDBG Eligible Areas.
 ESG funds can be used within the Salt Lake CoC and HOPWA funds can be used in the Salt Lake MSA.